 Intermittent catheters are measured on the French or Charriere scale that is based on the external diameter of the tube.
 This is commonly abbreviated as FR or CH and will be listed on your catheter package.

 Intermittent catheters with funnels typically use a universal colour-coding system to help determine what French size a catheter is.
 The funnel colour corresponds to its French size.
-For example, this green funnel indicates this is a 14FR catheter.
+For example, an orange funnel indicates a 16FR catheter.

 In addition to different French sizes (diameter sizes), there are also different lengths of catheters:

-Female catheters range from 6-8 inches in length.
+- Female catheters range from 6 to 8 inches in length.

-Paediatric length catheters typically range from 6-12 inches in length.
+- Paediatric catheters typically range from 6 to 12 inches in length.